gridem/Synca/README.md

 # Library Documentation
 This section provides the description of synca API.

-## Multithreaded Functionality
+## Multi-threaded Functionality
-The multithreaded layer describes the functionality operating with different threads and scheduling.
+The multi-threaded layer describes the functionality operating with different threads and scheduling.

 ### Scheduler
 Scheduler is responsible to schedule handlers for execution.
 Scheduler interface:
 ``` cpp